National Lampoon's Vacation (film series): National Lampoon's Vacation (1983)

-National Lampoon's Vacation was directed by Harold Ramis and written by John Hughes.
-The film follows Clark and Ellen Griswold as they take their two children, Rusty and Audrey, on a cross-country trip from their home in Chicago, to the California theme park Walley World.
-Planned out by Clark, the trip begins to go awry after the family gets lost in St. Louis.
-From there, they make it to Coolidge, Kansas, where they spend the night at the home of Ellen's cousin Catherine and husband Eddie.
-There they are forced to take Ellen's Aunt Edna and her dog to Phoenix, Arizona.
-Along the way to there, Clark accidentally drags the dog from the back of the car and Edna dies during a long day of driving.
-Dropping her body off at cousin Normy's house in Phoenix, they eventually make it to Walley World only to find that it is closed, causing Clark to take matters into his own hands.

 National Lampoon's European Vacation (1985)

 National Lampoon's European Vacation was directed by Amy Heckerling and written by John Hughes and Robert Klane.
 After becoming the winning family on a game show called "Pig In A Poke", the Griswolds win a two-week trip to Europe.
 The vacation begins in London, where they visit sights such as Big Ben, Houses of Parliament and Buckingham Palace.
 Having trouble with driving on the left side of the road, Clark ends up in many accidents and unknowingly knocks down Stonehenge.
 From there they stop in France, where their camcorder gets stolen; in West Germany, where they spend the night at the home of strangers they mistake for their relatives; and in Italy, where they become involved with a thief's robbery and kidnapping.
 In addition, they also have many run-ins with a bicycle rider.

 This is the first of two Vacation films to not feature the Randy Quaid "Cousin Eddie" character.
 The second film is the 2015 Vacation.

 In the opening "Pig in a Poke" sequence as well as the closing credits, the family's name is spelled as "Griswald" as opposed to "Griswold".
 Clark's passport during the opening credits also shows his last name as Griswald.